codybloemhard/termdaw/README.md

 - [ ] Disable completely dry vertices
 - [ ] Prune disabled vertices from the graph
 - [ ] Multithreading
+- [ ] Bounded normalization in absence of the lv2 feature

 ## Failed